 - If necessary sharpen the photo with software

 Well, that doesn’t seem so complicated.
-To make it even more straightforward, we will explain all seven tips in the upcoming paragraphs.
-Your macro photos will certainly change for the better.
+We will explain all seven tips in the upcoming paragraphs to make it even more straightforward.
+After that, your macro photos will undoubtedly change for the better.

 Making your macro photos sharp and interesting